What are Marrow Bones? How to cook the original Paleolithic Food

 All three main broth bones contain plenty of marrow, collagen, fats, and micronutrients but due to their size and irregular shape, the marrow is not easily accessible to eat directly which you can in round straight Femur Bones or Tibia Bones.

-Broth bones are therefore suited to slow cooking only to make bone broths.
+Broth bones are therefore suited to slow cooking to make bone broths.
 Despite being slightly cheaper, Broth Bones will still make an incredible bone broth.They just dont have the long circular 'pipe' like a in a Femur bone and not as much marrow.

 We also highly recommend roasting Broth bones first for 20 minutes at 450F before slow cooking the Broth bones to dial up the umami flavors of your bone broth.